(Pronunciations in native Japanese courtesy of Google Translate)

 domo arigatou gozaimasu: Thank you very much

 arigatou gozaimashita: This is a past tense version of ありがとうございます Arigatou gozaimasu.
-This expression is used when you thank for something that has been done to you, for example, you can say it to your teacher at the end of a lesson, or to your host when you leave a house party.
+This expression is used when you give thanks for something that has been done for you, for example, you can say it to your teacher at the end of a lesson, or to your host when you leave a house party.

 ashi : (ashh-hee) Foot, feet or legs

 In striking martial arts such as karate "atemi waza" are techniques to strike the vital points.
 However in Tomiki Aikido "atemi waza" are techniques to throw an opponent by pushing (rather than striking hard) the point of contact, in the opponents weak direction when their balance is broken, (in order to make them safe to use in competition), and using the entire body to effect the "atemi".

 - hiki-ashi: move with both feet, do not drag trailing foot